-Looking to grow your ecommerce store revenue?
+Looking to grow your revenue?
 I’m going to show you the strategy we use to help our ecom clients do just that.
-This can work for large and small online stores…the question is: how fast can you implement and scale what’s working?
+This can work for large and small online stores.
+How fast can you implement and scale what’s working?

 - Customer Acquisition